 PacketFence is able to update some firewall based on device information, like the IP address, the username connected on it.
-(Look for integration guides to see how you can configure your firewall with PacketFence) By default PacketFence uses the DHCP traffic to trigger an update on the firewall but it's also possible to do it with the RADIUS accounting traffic.
+Look below for integration guides to see how you can configure your firewall with PacketFence.
+By default PacketFence uses the DHCP traffic to trigger an update on the firewall but it's also possible to do it with the RADIUS accounting traffic.

-In order to manage the way you want to update the firewall, go in Configuration $\rightarrow$ System Config $\rightarrow$ Main Configuration $\rightarrow$ Advanced, then there are two choices, Trigger Single-Sign-On on dhcp and Trigger Single-Sign-On on accounting.
+In order to manage the way you want to update the firewall, go in Configuration \rightarrow System Configuration \rightarrow Main Configuration \rightarrow Advanced, then there are two choices:

+- Trigger Single-Sign-On on accounting. - Trigger Single-Sign-On on DHCP